HugoGoHe/Robot-Language-Compiler/README.md

 ## Robot Constraints

-    Only 2 supported instructions: MOV and TURN.
+    Only 2 supported instructions: MOVE and TURN.
     The field on which the robot moves is a 2-D square matrix of 10 blocks implemented in Python.
     If the instruction leads the robot out of the boundaries of the matrix, the CPU should return an illegal instruction error.